vipsoft/JiraExtension/doc/index.rst

 You can be more specific in your search if you create a custom issue type, and use that in the query.

+By default caching is disabled.
+If a relative path is specified, the cache directory is resolved relative to the current working directory.

 Limitations
 -----------
 The number of issues (and hence, features) returned by the SOAP API is constrained by jira.search.views.max.limit and jira.search.views.max.unlimited.group JIRA properties.